 Wrongful Death Claims: Time Limits and the "Discovery" Rule

-All civil actions, including wrongful death actions, have time limits as to when they must be filed.
-These time limits, or "limitations periods," are contained in laws called "statutes of limitations."
-If you do not file your action before the expiration of the applicable limitations period, in most cases, you permanently waive your rights to recover damages in a cause of action.
+All civil actions, including wrongful death actions, have inherent time limits for when they must be filed.
+These time limits, or "limitations periods," are called statutes of limitations.
+When the statute of limitations period runs out, you lose your right to sue on your legal claim.

 The "Discovery Rule" in Wrongful Death Actions

-The running of a limitations period in a wrongful death action has been held to commence when the party bringing suit discovers, or in the exercise of reasonable diligence should have discovered, the causal connection between the decedent's death and its cause.
+The running of a limitations period in a wrongful death action has been held to commence when the party bringing suit discovers, or in the exercise of reasonable diligence should have discovered, the cause of the decedent’s death.
 Some states hold that the right to bring a wrongful death action is fundamental.
 Courts in these states have held that the limitation period for a wrongful death action begins to run at the death of the injured person unless the application of the limitation period would destroy the cause of action before it reasonably could be discovered.
 A rule known as the "discovery rule" may be applied in wrongful death actions to determine whether the decedent knew or should have known of the cause of his illness or injury before his death, so as to start the running of the limitations period in the wrongful death action before the decedent's death.

 Special Considerations in Wrongful Death Actions